Lav15/lavjain.github.io/portfolio/others.md

 HR decision-making relied on manual reporting processes that required high-touch consolidation of workforce and contractor data from PeopleSoft and Fieldglass.
 Executives were spending significant time preparing headcount, organizational, and cost metrics, limiting their capacity for strategic workforce planning and timely decision-making.

 * **Stakeholders:**
-HR Executives, Workforce Planning Teams, Finance Stakeholders, Department Leaders, Business Analysts, and HR Systems Teams.
+HR Executives, Workforce Planning Teams, Business Analysts, and HR Systems Teams.

 * **Approach:**
 Modernized the HR analytics ecosystem by designing a centralized automated reporting platform that unified multiple HR data sources into a scalable BI environment.
 The objective was to reduce manual overhead, improve reporting accuracy, and expand adoption of modern analytics tools across the organization.